 - (616) 957-1580

 This 158-acre attraction features the most comprehensive outdoor sculpture collection in the Midwest, indoor and outdoor gardens, largest tropical conservatory in the state, nature trails, guided tram and five acre Children’s Garden.
 Admission charged.
-Purchase tickets in advanced here!
+Purchase tickets in advance here!

 Explore More Grand Rapids Attractions